henriflopes/RentH2/README.md

 # Welcome to Rent H2 🏍️

-Rev up your engines and get ready for an exhilarating ride with Rent H2!
-Whether you're a seasoned rider or a curious newbie, our app is your gateway to motorcycle adventures.
+Rev up your engines and prepare for an exhilarating ride with Rent H2!
+Whether a seasoned rider or a curious newbie, our app is your gateway to motorcycle adventures.

 This app has been built with the following technologies:

   Architecture
   - Microservice
+  - MVC
+  - Clean Architecture

+  Patterns
+  - CQRS
+  - Repository
+  - DDD
+  - TDD

   Development Technologies
   - Copilot